Hard Knocks (2001 TV series): Production

 The series was created by Marty Callner in 2001.
 It has been narrated by Liev Schreiber since its inception, with the only exception being the 2007 season, which was narrated by Paul Rudd, a fan of the Kansas City Chiefs, who appeared on the show that year.

 The San Francisco 49ers, Atlanta Falcons, Seattle Seahawks, Houston Texans, and Washington Redskins each declined to be the show's featured team for the 2013 season, while the Cincinnati Bengals accepted, marking their second appearance on the show.
 NFL Commissioner Roger Goodell subsequently said that he wanted more teams to be featured on the series, on "some kind of formal rotation."

 NFL Films announced on July 18, 2013, that it had signed a multiyear contract extension with HBO to continue producing the show.

 In October 2013 the NFL announced that, in the absence of a team volunteering to participate in Hard Knocks, the league could force a team to participate.
 Teams are exempt from being forced to participate in three circumstances - if they have appeared in the past ten years, if they have a first-year head coach, or they reached the playoffs in either of the two preceding seasons.
 The first two teams to appear after this ruling were the Falcons and the Texans, appearing on the series in 2014 and 2015 respectively, after both teams declined to appear in 2013.

 In September 2021, NFL Network announced that the Indianapolis Colts would become the subject of the first ever in-season edition of the series.
 The series premiered in November 2021 and would have carried on through the 2021–22 NFL playoffs, but the Colts did not qualify.

 In May 2024, the NFL announced that the New York Giants would become the subject of the first-ever offseason edition of the series.
 The series would premiere in July 2024 and feature the organization's 100th season and highlight their moves from January to July of the offseason.

 During the 2025 offseason the rule exempting teams from participating in the series if they reached the playoffs in either of the two preceding seasons was removed.
 The Buffalo Bills, who had made the playoffs the preceding 6 seasons, were selected for the show.
 Teams that have appeared on the training camp version of the show in the past eight seasons and teams that are part of the in-season division selected or next year's in-season division season or Hard Knocks are exempt from participating in the series.

+In April 2026, the NFL announced that the Seattle Seahawks and New England Patriots were selected for the next two editions of the show in 2026 and 2027, respectively.